 You are not required to pay any charge for exercising your rights and you can do so at any time.
 If you do choose to exercise one or more of your rights above, this is known as a ‘data subject access request’ or ‘DSAR’.
 If you make a request, we have one month to respond to you (e.g. 30 days from the day you send us your DSAR).

 If you would like to exercise one or more of your rights above, please contact Louise Parkin, our Data Protection Officer by:

 - Writing to Louise Parkin, DPO, GIA Surveyors, The Whitehouse, 9a Belvedere Road, London SE1 8GA;

+This policy was last updated on 13th June 2022.
 We do keep our privacy policies under regular review so please do check each time you use the site.
 You’ll be able to read about any updates on this page – as soon as they happen.